6.00 Program Development

 First Environments Early Learning Center strives to eliminate as many classroom transitions throughout the school year as possible.
 When determining class configurations, the Center must ensure that the ages of the children are appropriately grouped in classrooms so that when children move up or move in, the classroom remains developmentally appropriate.

-It is the policy of the Center and the laws of the State of North Carolina to neither spank nor physically punish a child.
-A constructive technique for managing behavior and maintaining a child’s self worth will be applied.
+It is the policy of the Center and the laws of the State of North Carolina to never physically abuse, psychologically abuse, nor coerce a child, which includes but is not limited to spanking, hitting, yelling, and/or threating a child.
+Children will not be isolated, denied food, sleep, or bathroom use due to negative behavior A constructive technique for managing behavior and maintaining a child’s self worth will be applied.
 The Director and administrative team will provide guidance in these skills.
 The goal of behavior management is to teach the child self-control and self- correcting techniques.
 Employees are required to sign a statement stating they will follow the FEELC guidelines for child behavior management.

 While each child and each behavioral situation is unique, we shall use a few basic management strategies to help the child learn to manage his/her own behavior.
 For example, we shall focus our attention on positive behavior while ignoring negative behavior.
 In addition, when negative behavior arises, we shall redirect the child to another activity.
 When conflicts arise, problem solving and addressing of feelings will occur.
 Room arrangement shall be inviting and classroom activities shall be stimulating in order to reduce behavioral problems.
 Directions or suggestions are stated simply and positively.
 Actions of the child, not the child’s personality, are the focus.